aimenux/ConditionalEndpointsDemo/README.md

 >
 > :four: Using [feature flags](https://github.com/microsoft/FeatureManagement-Dotnet) `ConditionalFeatureFilter` to enable/disable endpoints based on environment.
 >

-:rocket: The first way is the simplest one in my opinion.
-The other three ways needs more code to disable endpoints also in swagger (see `ConditionalSwaggerFilter` or `ConditionalSwaggerConvention`).
+The first way is the simplest one in my opinion (the other ways needs more code to disable endpoints also in swagger).

 In order to simulate the behaviour in production environment :
+>
 > :heavy_minus_sign: Open `launchSettings.json`
 >
 > :heavy_minus_sign: Edit the appropriate profile for example `_01_Way` or `IIS Express`